 In order to make sure the principles were followed, we defined rules and enforced them technically: to add, modify or delete a dataset in the core layer, you can only do it from a specific folder in our code repository with stricter contribution rules.

-We also have maintenance processes, monitoring potential issues in the tables of that core folder, with a responsible owner to fix it.
+Then, we have maintenance processes monitoring potential issues in the tables of that core folder, with a responsible owner to fix it.

 Communication to involve the whole company